 Horseheads Extra-Curricular Activities

-Sophomore Class - Advisor: Ms. Bratz and Mrs. Giblin.
+Sophomore Class - Advisor: Ms. Luongo.
 Sophomore class officers plan and execute a yearly fundraiser and make charitable donations to various community organizations.
 Class officers also act in tandem with and on behalf of their class members in completing community service projects and meaningful volunteer endeavors.
 Class officers are elected by their peers and are expected to demonstrate leadership and initiative in all of their activities.
-The sophomore and freshman classes host the annual Black Light Dance in the spring which has become one of the most popular events of the school year for the entire high school population.
+The sophomore and freshman classes host an annual dance that has become one of the most popular events of the school year.
 Sophomore class officers meet at times agreed upon by the members.
 Meetings will be announced.

-Junior Class - Advisors: Mrs. Brice-Hyde and Mr. VanZile.
-Officers are elected in the Spring of their sophomore year.
+Junior Class - Advisors: Mrs. Dean and Mrs. Wright.
+Officers are elected in the spring of their sophomore year.
 The major function is the Junior Prom in the spring, for which there is a big fundraising event.
 Meetings will be announced.

-Debate Club - Advisor: Mrs. Brice-Hyde.
+Debate Club - Advisor: Mrs. Janke.
 Do you know how to argue?
 Can you persuade people to believe in your point of view?
 The Horseheads Debate team needs you!
-We debate school from over 72 countries on various hot topics impacting the world today.
+We debate schools from more than 71 countries on various hot topics impacting the world today.
 This year we are participating in a Model UN as well as a model Parliament.
 We are planning to meet the Cornell team and possibly visit the United Nations.
-Join us on Tuesdays in room 266 right after school.

-Science Club - Advisor: Mrs. Anastasio.
-The Science Club focuses on strengthening the scientific community at Horseheads High School.
-This club is driven by students and their desire to explore and discuss scientific principles.
-Members of this club encourage each other to identify ways that science affects their lives, their community, and the world.
+Environmental Science Club - Advisor: Mrs. Dildine.
+The Environmental Science Club focuses on strengthening the scientific community at Horseheads High School.
+This club is driven by students and their desire to explore and discuss scientific principles, especially those that focus on the environment.
+Members of this club encourage each other to identify ways that science affects their lives as well as their community and the world.
 Students will have the opportunity to collaborate with each other and the local community in this effort.
-Activities may include, but are not limited to, projects (school and community based), research, presentations (by fellow students and by local scientists), and field trips.
-See Mrs. Anastasio in Room 120 and listen and watch announcements for more information.
+Activities may include, but are not limited to, projects (school and community/based), research, presentations (by fellow students and by environmentalists and/or scientists), and field trips.
+Contact Mrs. Dildine for more information.